Symbio Wildlife Park

 Australian and exotic animals.
 In 2021 the park established specialty built captive-breeding facilities for native vulnerable and endangered Bellinger River snapping turtles, Manning River snapping turtles and Stuttering frogs.

 Among Symbio's animal residents is an albino echidna named Leo.

+In recent years, Symbio Wildlife Park has introduced additional visitor experiences such as behind-the-scenes access and scheduled keeper talks, reflecting a broader trend among regional zoos toward more interactive and educational formats.
+Modest upgrades to pathways, enclosures, and planted areas have also been made, with an emphasis on incorporating native vegetation and creating environments that resemble the animals' natural habitats.

+Kelly Clarkson and David Beckham have visited the zoo with the singer visiting the zoo in 2015 and the footballer visiting in 2018.

+Animal species at the park include: